Joyce (singer): International career

 In the early 1990s, her work became increasingly popular among London DJs, which led to new audiences around the world in the acid jazz scene.

 It was in the debut edition of the Latin Grammy, in 2000, that Joyce Moreno received her first award nomination, in the category Best Brazilian Music CD, with the album Astronauta: Canções de Elis, a tribute to Elis Regina recorded in 1998, in New York.
 Four years later, it was the turn of the samba A Banda Maluca to appear among the candidates for the award for Best Song in the Portuguese Language.
 In 2005, the CD Banda Maluca was nominated in the Best Brazilian Popular Music Album category.
 The fourth nomination for the Latin Grammy, also for best Brazilian music CD, occurred in 2010, with her album Slow Music.

-As a writer and TV personality
+As a writer and television personality

-As a journalist who graduated in the late '60s, in 1997 Moreno published the book Fotografei Você na Minha Rolleiflex, which brought together stories experienced by the artist behind the scenes of Brazilian popular music.
+As a journalist who graduated in the late 1960s, in 1997 Moreno published the book Fotografei Você na Minha Rolleiflex, which brought together stories experienced by the artist behind the scenes of Brazilian popular music.
 Due to the repercussion of this work, between 1998 and 2000, she started to sign a weekly chronicle in the Rio newspaper O Dia.
-In addition, for ten years (2006-2016) she wrote about life experience, travel and music in her blog Other Bossas.
+In addition, for ten years (2006-2016) she wrote about life experience, travel and music in her blog 'Other Bossas'.